Using Multiple Data and Trading Services at the Same Time

 This can all be accomplished by running multiple copies/instances of Sierra Chart at the same time.
 Each one is located in its own folder on your computer.

-Although it is important to be aware that in the case of when using the Sierra Chart Exchange Data Feed, this data feed can be used on its own and is also integrated with all Trading services.
+Although it is important to be aware that in the case of when using one of the Real-Time Exchange Data Feeds Available from Sierra Chart, this data feed can be used on its own and is also integrated with all Trading services.
 Therefore, there is no need to use multiple copies of Sierra Chart running on your system.
 You can use just one single copy.
 For additional information about this, refer to Integration with Trading Services.

 There is also the ability to run multiple copies of Sierra Chart using market data and trading functionality from a single Server copy of Sierra Chart.
 This is very useful because some Data and Trading services only only allow one simultaneous connection per username/account to that particular service.